Rosita311/rules-by-rosita/Readme.md

 - Ensure page titles and URLs are clear (permalinks in WordPress) (SEO-friendly: /post-name/).
 - Check performance and SEO using tools like Lighthouse or PageSpeed Insights.
 - Sitemap.xml available (Yoast handles this; test via /sitemap_index.xml).

-### Ideas for Later

-- Convert theme to block theme using `theme.json`
-- Create a custom post type for books read
-- Site colors via the Customizer (primary, accent, background, text).
-- Typography via the Customizer (basic and headings).
-- Ability to add additional scripts in `<head>` (Analytics).

 > The footer whispers… but only if you look closely 👀